Translated by Lester Somera

-Caught all over the world, these fish are distinct for having the flavors of both red and white flesh.
+Caught all over the world, bluefish mackerel (aji) are distinct for having the flavors of both red and white flesh.
 In Japan, jack mackerel is a common sight on the dining table, with a simple umami taste that is agreeable to all palates.
 Jack mackerel is so delicious that its Japanese name, aji, is a homonym for flavor.

 Sea bream, or tai, sounds like the word “omedetai” in Japanese, meaning “happy.”
-It is often eaten at celebrations and festivals.
+It is common at celebrations and festivals.
 You can taste a light flavor with just the right amount of umami and sweetness.

-Rudderfish have taut, richly fatty flesh, and are enjoyed by many people.
+Kanpachi, or rudderfish have taut, richly fatty flesh, and are enjoyed by many people.
 When caught in the wild, they are sold as delicacies on the market.
-Farmed rudderfish are prevalent on the Japanese market, so sample both varieties if you can.
+Farmed rudderfish are prevalent in the Japanese market, so sample both varieties if you can.

 *1: Shimesaba is chub mackerel cured in salt and vinegar.

-In the past, the Sakhalin surf clam (scientific name: Pseudocardium sachalinense) was widely eaten in Hokkaido and the Tohoku region, and even commonly served as a sushi topping.
-Their popularity has now spread from the Kanto region all the way to Western Japan.
+In the past, the Sakhalin surf clam (Hokki-gai; scientific name: Pseudocardium sachalinense) was widely eaten in Hokkaido and the Tohoku region, and even commonly served as a sushi topping.
+Their popularity has now spread from the Kanto region to Western Japan.
 Most of the clams sold on the market have already been cooked, shucked and frozen, so raw and unshelled clams are a rare sight.

-Usually used in sushi and sashimi, red clams make an appearance in Japan’s oldest historical record, Kojiki, or the ”Records of Ancient Matters”.
+Usually used in sushi and sashimi, red clams, or aka-gai, make an appearance in Japan’s oldest historical record, Kojiki, or the ”Records of Ancient Matters.”
 Their firm, almost crunchy texture makes them a favorite of shellfish lovers.

-While scallops were widely caught in the ocean, they are now currently farmed.
+While hotate, or scallops were once widely caught in the ocean, they are currently farmed.
 Scallops are full of amino acids and glutamic acids that give them an umami flavor, and you can taste their concentrated sweetness.
 Scallops are a perennial seafood favorite for women and children.

-Sea urchin is widely known as one of Japan’s three great delicacies.
+Sea urchin, or uni, is thought to be one of Japan’s three great delicacies.
 However, the sea urchin that typically appears in markets is not fresh, but has been treated with salt, alcohol or other preservatives.

 In Japan, sea urchin are generally eaten raw.
 Some dishes include sashimi, sushi, and sea urchin rice bowls.

-The turban shell is one of Japan’s representative shellfish varieties.
+The turban shell (sazae) is one of Japan’s most common shellfish varieties.
 It can have a distinctive bitterness and is a polarizing ingredient.

-Known as a high-grade ingredient, abalone is a type of shellfish that has a characteristic cartilaginous texture.
+Known as a high-grade ingredient, abalone (awabi) is a type of shellfish with a cartilaginous texture.
 Its innards are eaten as a delicacy in some areas.
-Chefs are familiar with abalone both in Japan and overseas since some countries use dried abalone as an ingredient in various dishes.
+Chefs familiar with abalone both in Japan and overseas since some countries use dried abalone as an ingredient in various dishes.

-Herring is eaten as sashimi, and its flesh is translucent, with many small bones.
+Herring (kibinago) is eaten as sashimi, and its flesh is translucent, with many small bones.
 It has little fat and a sweet taste.
-People usually eat herring with ginger, soy sauce and vinegared miso to minimize its odor.
+People usually eat herring with ginger, soy sauce, and vinegared miso to minimize its odor.

-Horsemeat is not fish but it appears on menus alongside seafood sashimi at places like izakayas.
+Horsemeat (basashi) is not fish, but it appears on menus alongside seafood sashimi at places like izakayas.
 It is eaten with condiments like ginger and garlic.
 It has a deeper, more intense flavor than sashimi, and is more filling.

-First we have Oma tuna, from Aomori, which has a distinct rich flavor and excellent coloration.
-It is famous for not being sold in markets until the latest possible moment, in order to avoid any decline in freshness.
+First, we have Oma tuna, from Aomori, which has a distinct rich flavor and excellent coloration.
+It is famous for not being sold in markets until the latest possible moment, to avoid any decline in freshness.
 Oma tuna is widely known for its superb quality.

-The chub mackerel and jack mackerel from the Saganoseki coast in Oita Prefecture are quite famous.
-Both varieties are understood to be migratory fish, but they tend to stay in the area of ocean around Saganoseki.
-Compared to normal mackerel, the fish which grew to adulthood in the swift currents of the Hoyo Strait have a superior texture.
+The chub mackerel and jack mackerel from the Saganoseki Coast in Oita Prefecture are quite famous.
+Both varieties are understood to be migratory fish, but they tend to stay in the area of the ocean around Saganoseki.
+Compared to normal mackerel, the fish which grew to adulthood in the swift currents of the Hoyo Strait have superior texture.